An AI platform for evidence-backed software decisions.

 Every piece of data is tagged with a confidence score and a link to where it was found.
 When information changes, the system updates automatically.
 Buyers always see current data, not a six-month-old snapshot.

 Every recommendation links back to its source.
-Buyers don't have to trust a score -- they can see exactly what drove it and verify it themselves.
+Buyers do not have to trust a score.
+They can see exactly what drove it and verify it themselves.

-The platform doesn't just say a product has a feature -- it says which pricing tier includes it, how confident the system is, and where that information came from.
+The platform does not just say a product has a feature.
+It says which pricing tier includes it, how confident the system is, and where that information came from.

 The system flags low-confidence data and incomplete profiles rather than guessing.
 Honest uncertainty is more useful than false confidence.